AcademySoftwareFoundation/OpenImageIO/src/doc/pythonbindings.rst

         Freq = ImageBufAlgo.fft (Src)

         # At this point, Freq is a 2-channel float image (real, imag)
-        # Convert it back from frequency domain to a spatial iamge
+        # Convert it back from frequency domain to a spatial image
         Spatial = ImageBufAlgo.ifft (Freq)